msandifo/reprosci/2018/005/Readme.md

 ## On Australian government “Budget Repair”

-“Budget repeair”" is part of the Coalition governments narrative as it prepares for re-election in 2019.
+“Budget repair” is part of the Coalition’s narrative as it prepares for re-election in 2019.
 These figures provide some background.
-Note the budget balances are expressed here in Australian dollar terms, and not US dollars shown in the previous
+Note the budget balances are expressed here in Australian dollar terms, rather than US dollars (as for the previous figures).

 <img src="./figs/p005_08.png" alt="hist1" align="center" style = "border: none; float: center;" width = "1000px">